react-native-community/jsc-android-buildscripts/README.md

 }
 ```

-5. You're done, rebuild your app and enjoy updated version of JSC on android!
+5. You're done - rebuild your app and enjoy the updated version of JSC on Android!

 ### For React Native version 0.58 below